See how we’ll select and support awardee programs over 3 years.

 Phase 3: Funding for Scale

-• In the final phase of FUEL for 50, organizations may apply to demonstrate the viability of their programs.
+• In the final phase of FUEL for 50, organizations applied to demonstrate the viability and potential long-term impact of their programs.

-• Up to 3 awardees will share $3 million to further scale their efforts and impact within their community.
+• 3 awardees received nearly $1 million each to further scale and develop their efforts within their community.

-• Robin Hood will help prepare final-round awardees to grow and more effectively measure and report on their program over time.
+• Robin Hood will also help awardees more effectively measure and report on their program over time.